BeyondTheClouds/enos/README.md

 ./deploy.py -f reservation.json
 ```

+On the first run, the script will create an OAR Grid job with a specific name.
+On subsequent
+runs, it will find the running job and use it.
+The job name can be specified in the JSON
+configuration file.

 Run `./deploy.py -h` for a full list of command-line arguments.

 After the execution, a new directory will contain some generated files.